 - weakness or numbness of the face

 - loss of balance

 - speaking difficulties

-- problems with thinking
+- problems with thinking and movement

 - stiff neck

 - high blood pressure

 It is essential to seek medical help if anyone has a sign of a stroke or a burst aneurysm, as both can be life threatening.